James Craig (architect)

-James Craig (31 October 1739 - 23 June 1795) was a Scottish architect who worked mostly in lowlands of the country and especially his native city of Edinburgh.
+James Craig (31 October 1739 - 23 June 1795) was a Scottish architect who worked mostly in the Scottish Lowlands and especially his native city of Edinburgh.
 He is remembered primarily for his layout of the first Edinburgh New Town.

 Date of birth

 James Craig's birth date is traditionally given as 1744, as his baptism is recorded in parish register as Tuesday 13 November 1744.
 However, more recent research has shown that his birth date was 31 October 1739, as recorded in the registers of George Watson's Hospital, where Craig was educated.
 As well as his date of birth, the records show he entered the school in 1748, and left in 1755.
 The 1744 date must therefore be incorrect, as it would mean he started school aged four, and left aged eleven.
 The baptism year, although not the date, has been shown to be in error, as 13 November fell on a Tuesday in 1739 also.